-There is an additional option --server.authentication-system-only to restrict authentication to requests to the ArangoDB internal APIs and the admin interface.
-This option can be used to expose a public API built with ArangoDB to the outside world without the need for HTTP authentication, but to still protect the usage of the ArangoDB API (i.e. /api/) and the admin interface (i.e. /admin/) with HTTP authentication.
+There is an additional option to control authentication for custom Foxx apps.
+The option --server.authentication-system-only controls whether authentication is required only for requests to the internal database APIs and the admin interface.
+It is turned on by default, meaning that other APIs (this includes custom Foxx apps) do not require authentication.

+The default values allow exposing a public custom Foxx API built with ArangoDB to the outside world without the need for HTTP authentication, but still protecting the usage of the internal database APIs (i.e. /api/, /admin/) with HTTP authentication.

-If the server is started with the --server.authentication-system-only parameter set to false (which is the default), all incoming requests need HTTP authentication if the server is configured to require HTTP authentication.
-Setting the option to false will make the server require authentication only for requests to the internal functionality at /api/ or /admin and will allow unauthenticated requests to all other URLs.
+If the server is started with the --server.authentication-system-only option set to false, all incoming requests will need HTTP authentication if the server is configured to require HTTP authentication (i.e. --server.authentication true).
+Setting the option to true will make the server require authentication only for requests to the internal database APIs and will allow unauthenticated requests to all other URLs.